Dhghomon/easy_rust/README.md

 fn main() {
     let time = 8; // it's 8 o'clock
     let skystate = create_skystate(time); // create_skystate returns a ThingsInTheSky
-    check_skystate(&skystate); // Give it a reference so it can read the varible skystate }
+    check_skystate(&skystate); // Give it a reference so it can read the variable skystate }
 ```